Dog Face Swollen – Should You Be Worried?

 In reality, there is no one cause of a swollen face in dogs.
 Truth be told, there are various reasons why your dog's face is all puffy today.
 Usually, the swelling is caused by exposure to an external element.

 A negative reaction to an external element is called an allergic reaction.
-However, that doesn't mean that plenty of other things cannot cause a swollen face, so let's get in all the reasons behind swelling in the face!
+However, that doesn’t mean that plenty of other things cannot cause a swollen face, so let’s get into all the reasons behind swelling in the face!

 Allergic Reactions